thebusfactor/p11/M1_Requirements/ENGR 301 Project 11 Project Proposal and Requirements Document.md

 An alert should be issued via email, push notification or through the software when a bus runs a red light.
 The user/s of the system should receive an alert when this issue occurs.
 For every valid instance of detection, the alert should be sent.
-To measure this the system would be provided with with false positives and checked to see whether it detects a static image of the offense, and ergo issues the email/alert to the user.
+To measure this, the system would be provided with false positives and checked to see whether it detects a static image of the offense, and ergo issues the email/alert to the user.
 This alert should be sent out within one minute of the bus offense.
 This is the key output from our system and relies on every other input functioning correctly.
 The output of the alert may be a simple ping on the computer that is running the software, to an email and digital log of the trigger.